erikpukinskis/direct-monetization-static/_proposal/02_overview.markdown

 Although this standard will focus on HTTPS exchanges; it's desirable that the framework translate clearly to other internet communications.

+## How do you, an end-user, use this?

+In order to participate, you'll need to create an account with at least one [Notary]({{ "/notary.html" | relative_url }}).
+You'll need your web-browser to be logged into some sort of wallet; this will probably be a browser plugin, but we want to have javascript-cookie based options too.
+The wallet is the only part of the system that both knows who you are _and_ what you're doing.
+If you aren't logged in properly, you may see prompts or placeholders as you browse the web.

+As you browse the web, websites you visit will tell your web-browser how much their pages cost.
+They do this using Header tags in their web-pages that direct your browser to a menu of pages you _might_ visit; this happens in the background without you needing to do anything.

+When you navitage to a page that costs money, if your wallet is configured to allow the transaction (based on the amount and possibly details about the website itself), then it will get a receipt for the needed amount from the Notary.
+This receipt is passed to the website, which then gives you access to the page or content in question.
+This happens in the background without you needing to do anything; as a human user you only need to worry about the payments system when you're configuring your account or if you don't like what your Client is doing.

 ### Context for a 402 response
 It's generally poor user experience to reject a web-page request outright.
 A 402 response to such a request may work if a suitable placeholder page is available and the client is trusted to handle the response appropriately.